CptShey/soap/README.md

 - [ ] Check ORACLE License
 - [x] Provide files
 - [ ] Solution for creating instance adminstrator automatically by using the environment password
 - [ ] Solution for refereshing the hostname in the listner & tnsnames files by each run
+- [ ] CleanUp Image
 ### ToDo MIDDLE: ###
 - [ ] Add ORDS (to get it more stable, usefull and faster) // actually using EPG
 - [ ] Add ORDS -> Implement Webserver f.e.
 Tomcat